Self Care Vs Self-centered: 3 Ways to Care for Yourself

 Food is a powerful medicine… if you know how to use it.
 While processed convenience foods come at competitive prices (and often in attractive, long-lasting packages), the food your body needs is fresh and from the ground.

 For example, vegetables are a great source of vitamins and antioxidants.
 The nutrients they provide increase blood flow and improve cell regeneration.

 Shop for healthier options at the grocery store!
 Don’t get me wrong: sweet treats or gourmet dining is good for the soul now and then.
 But vegetables should be a daily ritual.

-Pro tip: Be sure to stay hydrated with plenty of water, too.
+Pro tip: Be sure to stay hydrated with plenty of water.
 It flushes away unhealthy toxins and helps keep your skin smooth and supple.

 Develop a Skincare Routine

-A full, effective skin-care ritual doesn’t take much time or energy, yet so many women overlook it.
-Just a few minutes washing, drying, and applying the right treatments for your skin type can have lasting benefits.
+A complete, effective skin-care ritual doesn’t take much time or energy, yet many women overlook it.
+Just a few minutes of washing, drying, and applying the right treatments for your skin type can have lasting benefits.